wp-plugins/wprealestate/readme.txt

 3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 4.4 =
+* Tested on WP 4.0.
+Works perfect
+* Fixed header redirect error on activation in some browsers *

 = 4.3 =
 * inquiry form validation